IEYT/Rarest-Minecraft-Ores-in-1.21/README.md

 # Rarest Minecraft Ores in 1.20
- When this program opens, it will open a window with 10 buttons in a diagonal line.
-When you click them, they show the ore. if you  want to fork my app , plese in your decription, put in @IE.
+{0.0.1} When this program opens, it will open a window with 10 buttons in a diagonal line.
+When you click them, they show the ore. if you  want to fork my app , please in your decription, put in @IE.